takenet/blip-docs/source/includes/en/sdks/csharp/hosting.md

 When chatbot is created via SDK, the hosting is the responsibility of the developer.
 The environment that the application is hosted needs access to the internet in order for the connection to the server to be established.

-A *TCP* connection is established on port 443 of the BLiP server.
+A *TCP* connection is established on port 443 of the Blip server.
 This connection will serve as the transport layer of the [Lime protocol](http://limeprotocol.org/), which is the protocol used for communication.

 #### Deployment